snarlferb/u/README.md

   whether it's italic, slanted, or upright.
-Fonts can also have decorations, they can be serifs or sans-serif (the presence or absence of decorative strokes at the end), they can be script (that resembles handwriting or calligraphy) or perhaps even a Dingbat/wingding type of font, and we might call those 'font designs'.
+Fonts can also have decorations, they can be serifs or sans-serif (the presence or absence of decorative strokes at the end), they can be script (that resembles handwriting or calligraphy) or perhaps even a Dingbat/wingding type of font, and we might call those font or type designs'.

+  The term "script" may also refer to a complete writing system, including its character set, letter forms, writing direction (left to right, right to left), and rules like capitalization, ligatures (connected letters), and diacritics (accents).
+Latin, Arabic, Cyrillic, and Devanagari are all examples of scripts.

   Of course, it might be casually spoken that a given font looks like a particular typeface, emphasizing its likeness to, e.g. 'Oh my uncle Arnold said this font is similar to ‘Arial’.'